Peggir/SimpleDbUtil/README.md

 ```

 #### getAll
-Returns a list of all mapped objected represented by the entire result set of your query.
+Returns a list of all mapped objects representing the entire result set of your query.
 If your query has zero results then an empty list is returned.
-For we following example we first create a `PersonResultSetMapper` that maps the result set to a `Person`-object.
-You can also choose to do this in a lambda, but implementing it in a separate class give to the advantage to reuse your result set mapper.
+For the following example we first create a `PersonResultSetMapper` that maps the result set to a `Person`-object.
+You can also choose to do this in a lambda, but implementing it in a separate class gives you the advantage to reuse your result set mapper.

 The result set mapper:
 ```java